-for the assumed $Q_V$ .
-The simulation box is completely ionized, i.e., $Q_V = 1$ , at z = 6.
+We consider two reionization models in this paper.
+The evolution of the ionized fraction Q_V is identical in both models, and follows the evolution in the Late/Default model of Kulkarni et al. (2016).
+This is achieved by solving for ζ{eff} for the assumed Q_V .
+The simulation box is completely ionized, i.e. $Q_V = 1$, at z = 6.
 This evolution of the ionized fraction is consistent with the constraint from the CMB measurement of the electron scattering optical depth.
 The two models differ however in the range of halo masses that contribute to reionizing photons.
-In one of the models, we set the value of the minimum halo mass in Equation (15) to be $M{\rm min} = 2.3 \times 10^8 \,\mathrm{M}{\odot}$ , which is approximately the mass of the smallest halo resolved in our simulation at z = 7.
-This model should represent reionization dominated by starforming galaxies reasonably well.
-In our second reionization model, we assume $M{\rm min} = 10^{11} {\rm M}{\odot}$ .
+In one of the models, we set the value of the minimum halo mass in equation (15) to be $M{\rm min} = 2.3 \times 10^8 \,\mathrm{M{\odot}}$, which is approximately the mass of the smallest halo resolved in our simulation at z = 7.
+This model should represent reionization dominated by star-forming galaxies reasonably well.
+In our second reionization model, we assume $M{\min} = 10^{11} \text{ M}{\odot}$.
 Only high-mass haloes contribute to reionization in this model.
-These reionization models with low-mass and high-mass sources present two plausible but distinct cases of source clustering, which is the quantity of interest that we want to explore later in this paper by studying its effect on the 21 cm power spectrum and the [C II]-21cm cross power spectrum.
+These reionization models with low-mass and high-mass sources present two plausible but distinct cases of source clustering, which is the quantity of interest that we want to explore later in this paper by studying its effect on the 21 cm power spectrum and the [CII]-21cm cross power spectrum.

-The bottom two panels of Figure 2 show the evolution of 21 cm brightness in our two reionization models.
-These light cones are analogous to those obtained for the [C II] emission, shown in the top two panels of this figure.
+The bottom two panels of Fig. 2 show the evolution of 21 cm brightness in our two reionization models.
+These light cones are analogous to those obtained for the [CII] emission, shown in the top two panels of this figure.
 Although the average ionized hydrogen fraction is the same in the two reionization models, the distribution of the 21 cm signal is quite different.
 The reionization model with high-mass sources has large and more clustered ionized regions with low 21 cm brightness.
-More importantly, in the reionization model with low-mass sources, every source of [C II] emission is also a source of hydrogen-ionizing photons.
-As a result, the distribution of the 21 cm signal is anti-correlated with that of the [C II] signal: every [C II] source is located in regions with low 21 cm brightness.
-In the reionization model with high-mass sources, on the other hand, [C II] emitters in haloes with masses less than $M{\rm min}=10^{11}~{\rm M}{\odot}$ do not contribute any hydrogen-ionizing photons.
-As a result, these low-mass [C II]-emitters are located in neutral regions, which are bright in 21 cm.
+More importantly, in the reionization model with low-mass sources, every source of [CII] emission is also a source of hydrogen-ionizing photons.
+As a result, the distribution of the 21 cm signal is anticorrelated with that of the [CII] signal: every [CII] source is located in regions with low 21 cm brightness.
+In the reionization model with high-mass sources, on the other hand, [C II] emitters in haloes with masses less than $M{\rm min} = 10^{11} \,\mathrm{M{\odot}}$ do not contribute any hydrogen-ionizing photons.
+As a result, these low-mass [CII] emitters are located in neutral regions, which are bright in 21 cm.
 This has an important effect on the [C II]-21cm correlation.